prettier/prettier/website/blog/2023-10-09-curious-ternaries.md

 title: "A curious case of the ternaries"
 ---

-Ternary formatting has always been a topic of debate, and we've taken strides to address it in v3.1.
-With the introduction of a new formatting style, we're eager for you to experience it firsthand.
-Before diving deeper, we want to share our journey and the motivation behind this change.
-Please read on and don't miss trying out our `--experimental-ternaries` option!
+Ternary formatting has always been a challenge, and we're finally addressing it in v3.1.0 with the introduction of a novel formatting style.

+Read on for our journey and the motivation behind this change, along with early developer feedback and an overview of the "curious ternaries" style.

+Please give the `--experimental-ternaries` option a try and let us know what you think!

 _For a quick tl;dr, [see the release post](/blog/2023/10/01/3.1.0)._